modbender/django-cleanup/README.rst

 How to run tests
 ================
-Install, setup and use pyenv_ to install all the required versions of cPython (see the `tox.ini <https://github.com/un1t/django-cleanup/blob/master/tox.ini>`_).
+Install, setup and use pyenv_ to install all the required versions of cPython (see the `tox.ini <https://github.com/un1t/django-cloudflare-cleanup/blob/master/tox.ini>`_).

-Setup pyenv_ to have all versions of python activated within your local django-cleanup repository.
+Setup pyenv_ to have all versions of python activated within your local django-cloudflare-cleanup repository.
 Ensuring that the python 3.8 that was installed is first priority.

-Install tox_ on python 3.8 and run the :code:`tox` command from your local django-cleanup repository.
+Install tox_ on python 3.8 and run the :code:`tox` command from your local django-cloudflare-cleanup repository.

 How to write tests